Recently I came across the Always #LikeAGirl campaign and it made me reflect on being a woman in STEM.

-My advice for girls that want to pursue STEM is to keep pushing forward if this is what you want to do.
-There will be obstacles, challenges and many all-night study sessions, but you will make it.
-There will be courses that may question if a STEM career is for you, but you will make it.
-Keep your eyes on your goals and you will succeed!
-Don’t let anyone tell you that you cannot do something because you are “a girl”.
+My advice for girls who want to pursue STEM is to keep learning.
+There will be obstacles, challenges and some all-nighter study sessions, but you will make it.
+There will be courses you take that may have you question if a STEM career is for you, but you will make it.
+Keep your eyes on your goals and you will succeed.
+Don’t let anyone tell you that you cannot do something because you are a girl.

-The video ended with the statement: Let’s make #LikeAGirl mean amazing things!
-I agree!
-Let’s do it!
-Are you with me?
+The video ends with the statement: Let’s make #LikeAGirl mean amazing things!